 Are you concerned about the future of our Oceans?
 Are you are a local or global activist, a scientific expert, or a government representative?
 This platform was developed for you!
 Join the Hub today to share your SDG 14-related information, work and resources with the global Ocean community.

 The Ocean Action Hub is an open, interactive website providing information and promoting action globally to support the implementation of Sustainable Development Goal (SDG) 14: Life below Water before 2030.
 The Hub was initiated by the United Nations Development Programme (UNDP), in partnership with the Governments of Sweden and Fiji, to facilitate multistakeholder engagement as part of the Ocean Conference process.
 The Hub hosted online discussions on ocean issues as an input into the development of the 1st Ocean Conference "Call for Action" in 2017, and facilitated co-development of solutions and voluntary commitments by multi-stakeholders, as well as providing a space for connecting and sharing ideas.
 In the run-up to the 2nd Ocean Conference the Hub continues to be maintained as a central source for information on implementation of SDG 14.

-Oceans play a key role in the achievement of the 2030 Agenda for Sustainable Development.
+The ocean plays a key role in the achievement of the 2030 Agenda for Sustainable Development.
 The ocean covers nearly three quarters of the Earth’s surface and contributes substantially to human development, including to the provision of food security, transport, energy supply, tourism and many of the planet’s most critical ecosystem services (carbon and nutrient cycling, climate regulation, oxygen production).
-The market value of marine and coastal resources and industries is approximately $3 trillion per year or 5 percent of global GDP.
+The market value of marine and coastal resources and industries is approximately USD 3 trillion per year, or 5 percent of global GDP.

 This platform is facilitated by the United Nations Development Programme (UNDP), in partnership with the Governments of Sweden and Fiji.